In Honor of the Late, Great Tony Todd, I am Rerunning This Piece on Candyman

 Welcome, friends, to the latest entry in Control Nathan Rabin 4.0.
 It’s the career and site-sustaining column that gives YOU, the kindly, Christ-like, unbelievably sexy Nathan Rabin’s Happy Place patron, an opportunity to choose a movie that I must watch, and then write about, in exchange for a one-time, one hundred dollar pledge to the site’s Patreon account.
 The price goes down to seventy-five dollars for all subsequent choices.

 Candyman is unabashedly a horror film of ideas.
-It’s a cult classic that has aged like a fine wine and will sadly always be relevant because it is fundamentally concerned with the eternally timely horrors of racism, sexism, grotesque social iniquities, violence and poverty.
+It’s a cult classic that has aged like a fine wine and will sadly always be relevant because it is fundamentally concerned with the eternally timely horrors of racism, sexism, grotesque social iniquities, violence, and poverty.

-English Writer-director Bernard Rose transformed British fright master Clive Barker’s Liverpool-set tale of supernatural horror into an atmospheric art film/mood piece about everything that makes Chicago, and by extension the United States, such a fascinating horror show.
+English Writer-director Bernard Rose transformed British fright master Clive Barker’s Liverpool-set tale of supernatural horror into an atmospheric art film/mood piece about everything that makes Chicago, and by extension, the United States, such a fascinating horror show.

-In a performance that rightly won her the most prestigious honor in the arts, the Fangoria Chainsaw Award for Best Actress, Virginia Madsen is absolutely fantastic as heroine Helen Lyle.
+In a performance that rightly won her the most prestigious honor in the arts, the Fangoria Chainsaw Award for Best Actress, Virginia Madsen is fantastic as heroine Helen Lyle.

 In a role that makes brilliant use of Madsen’s trademark combination of steely strength and aching vulnerability, the future Oscar nominee plays a Semiotics graduate student at the University of Illinois at Chicago studying urban legends.